 Emerald Dwarf Rasboras may eat fish flakes or pellets, but they are known to prefer live foods such as brine shrimp, microworms, daphnia, and insect larvae.
 They may also accept prepared foods such as frozen brine shrimp and bloodworms.
-Our Emerald Dwarf Rasboras ship out as juveniles or young adults that are about a half inch in length, and they may grow up to ¾ inches.
+Our Emerald Dwarf Rasboras are tank-raised, and we ship out as juveniles or young adults that are about a half inch in length, and they may grow up to ¾ of an inch.
 These fish are also sold under the names Emerald Dwarf Danios, Thick band Purple Zebra Danios, and Cross-banded Dwarf Rasboras.

 - Striking colors and markings

 - Form schools with each other and with other rasboras and danios

 - Safe with plants

 - Completely peaceful